-Located in the heart of New York City, Baruch’s MA in Arts Administration program is training the next generation of leaders in arts and culture.
+Located in the heart of New York City, Baruch’s MA in Arts Administration program is training a new generation of leaders in arts and culture.
 As both partner and supporter of the city’s world-renowned museums, theaters, galleries, and cultural institutions, the Baruch MA in Arts Administration prepares students for leadership as activists, educators and managers to ensure a bright future for the wide range of public, private, and non-profit arts institutions in our field.

 An interdisciplinary program

 Since admitting our first class of students in Fall 2015, our program has built on the strength of its joint sponsorship across Baruch’s three schools: the Weissman School of Arts and Sciences, the Zicklin School of Business, and the Marxe School of Public and International Affairs.
-Students greatly benefit from this integrated approach of arts, culture, management, and public P\policy in our curriculum.
+Students greatly benefit from this integrated approach of arts, culture, management, and public policy in our curriculum.
 Our faculty are leading educators and practitioners from diverse fields, including fine and performing arts, communication studies, public policy, accounting, management, and organization theory.